Diamond Miller: National team career

 Miller represented the United States at the 2017 FIBA Under-16 Women's Americas Championship in Argentina.
 She averaged 6.4 points, 5.6 rebounds and two steals per game, helping her team win the gold medal.
 Miller recorded 10 points, four rebounds and two steals in a 91–46 win over Canada in the final.
 She was a late addition to the United States team for the 2019 FIBA Under-19 Women's Basketball World Cup in Thailand.
 Miller averaged two points and 1.3 rebounds per game en route to a gold medal.
 She made her debut for the United States senior national team at the 2021 FIBA Women's AmeriCup in Puerto Rico.
 Miller averaged 4.7 points, four rebounds and two assists per game for the gold medal-winning team.

 Personal life

 Miller is the daughter of Dreana and Lance Miller.
 Her father played professional basketball in Europe after a college career at Villanova.
 Miller's two sisters have played college basketball: Adreana at La Salle and Ohio State, and LaNiya at Stony Brook and Wagner.
-She majors in family science at the University of Maryland, College Park.
+She majored in family science at the University of Maryland, College Park.

+In 2023, Miller attended Kelsey Plum's Dawg Class, an Under Armour-sponsored camp to help top women college athletes transition from collegiate to professional basketball.